reitzig/container-do/README.md

  - Docker installed and user can run `docker`.
  - Container has `sh`.

-There are two special commands:
+There are three special commands:

  - `container-do --help` -- print usage instructions.
  - `container-do --init` -- create config file (template).
+ - `container-do --kill` -- kill the configured container (if it exists).

 All other calls will be passed directly to the configured container.
 For instance: